Equilend/1source-codegen-client-api/docs/EventsApi.md

 <a name="ledgerLoansLoanIdEventsGet"></a>
 # **ledgerLoansLoanIdEventsGet**
-> Events ledgerLoansLoanIdEventsGet(loanId, eventType, beforeEventId, fromEventId, since, before, size)
+> Events ledgerLoansLoanIdEventsGet(loanId, eventType, beforeEventId, fromEventId, since, before, size, sortOrder)

 Read collection of events against a specific loan.
 With no parameters returns events since start of current day.